 - A silent auction could be easily incorporated as part of your event with online auction software.
 Community members can browse auction items online, easily place bids and make safe payments through your charity auction website.
 Announcing the winners at the open house is a great way to entice them to attend and learn about your cause.

-- Utilizing walk-a-thon software will help organizers manage event details, be a great source for promoting your walk-a-thon, and allow participants to easily register, collect and track pledge donations.
+- Utilizing walk-a-thon software for crowdfunding will help organizers manage event details, be a great source for promoting your walk-a-thon, and allow participants to easily register, collect and track pledges and donations.
 Members of your community will appreciate the ability to make online donations from the convenience of their desktops.

 - A pledge event is not limited to a walk-a-thon.
-Other community fundraising activities can be incorporated such as bowling, jogging, bicycling and anything else that would engage your community.
+Other community fundraising activities can be incorporated such as bowling, jogging, bicycling and anything else that would engage your congregation or community.

 - Celebrating your pledge event with a luncheon or dinner afterward is another opportunity to build relationships that will strengthen your community fundraising efforts.
 Online fundraising software can help you to spread the word about your fundraiser, register participants, sell tickets for your event, and process online donations.
 Community members can learn more about your cause and make contributions regardless if they choose to participate in your walk-a-thon and post-events.